fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

-- Norse Mythology
 - The Adventures of Oliver Twist
 - The Unreal and the Real: Vol. 1 Where on Earth
-- The Eye of the World

 **Read in 2018**